Open Rowing and Competitive Head Coach

 Nick rowed for Roosevelt High School and the Wyandotte Boat Club.
 He began coaching the Rooselvelt HS novice girls in 1996 and then helped start Southgate Anderson's rowing program, where he remains the head coach.
 He has also coached the junior programs and served as head coach for the Wyandotte Boat Club.

-Inclusive Head Coach
+Head Evening Sweep Coach

 Tate Gill rowed for Boston University Men’s Crew while pursuing his undergraduate degree.
 He has previously private coached at Vashon Island Rowing Club in Washington State, his former junior team.
 In the fall of 2018, he moved to Ann Arbor to begin his masters degree in aerospace engineering from the University of Michigan.

 AARC endeavors to make rowing accessible to the broad community.
 Scholarships are available to those with financial need to support participation.

 AARC is a 501(c)3 organization.
 Donations made to AARC may be eligible for tax deduction.
 Please check with your tax consultant.